HediaTnani/Leishmania/README.md

-# R_functions
+# Useful funtions and files
- common R functions for Leishmania project
+ Useful funtions and files for Leishmania project